Full quantum theory of nonequilibrium phonon condensation and phase transition

-where $\bar{n}_s$ is the occupation at frequency $\omega_0$ of the solvent and $n_{ex}$ is the occupation of the external source at $\omega_0$.
+where $\bar{n}_s$ is the occupation of the solvent at frequency $\omega_0$, $n_{ex}$ is the occupation of the external source at $\omega_0$ and $D$ is the total number of modes.
 Notice that the nonlinear term does not contribute to the total phonon number and only contributes to the energy redistribution.
 At the steady state, the phonon number at mode $\omega_0$ can be formally expressed as